wagtail/wagtail/docs/advanced_topics/customisation/extending_draftail.rst

         }
     }

-    window.draftail.registerSources({
-        StockSource: StockSource,
-    });

 This source component uses data and callbacks provided by `Draftail <https://github.com/springload/draftail>`_.
 It also uses dependencies from global variables – see :ref:`extending_clientside_components`.
-Note how after the source declaration it is then registered for Draftail to know about it.

 We then create the decorator component: